dralshehri/hijridate/README.rst

 Online Tool
 -----------

-The following is a simple conversion tool that was developed to try converting between dates using latest version of *Hijri Converter* package:
+The following is a simple online conversion tool that was developed to convert between Hijri and Gregorian dates using the latest version of *Hijri Converter*
+package:

 https://www.dralshehri.com/hijri-converter/